newrelic/go-easy-instrumentation/README.md

 ## How it works

-This tool will not interfere with your application's operation, and it doesn't make any changes to your code directly.
-Here's what happens:
+This tool doesn't interfere with your application's operation, and it doesn't make any changes to your code directly.
+Here's what happens when you run the tool:

-* It analyzes your source code and identifies opportunities to instrument it.
-* It suggests changes to your code that use the New Relic Go agent SDK to capture telemetry data.
+* It analyzes your code and suggests changes that allow the Go agent to capture telemetry data.
-* You review those sugestions that are inserted in a `.diff` file and decide which changes to apply to your source code.
+* You review the changes in the .diff file and decide which changes to add to your source code.

 As part of the analysis, this tool may invoke `go get` or other Go language toolchain commands which may modify your `go.mod` file, but not your actual source code.